 He presented the findings yesterday at the American Astronomical Society Division for Planetary Sciences meeting and European Planetary Science Congress in Pasadena, Calif.

 Previous observations established that Pluto hosts an atmospheric haze.
 As sunlight strikes the dwarf planet, it spurs formation of the haze, composed of hydrocarbons like acetylene and ethane.
-The chemicals coagulate into small particles that scatter sunlight, visible as the blue mist captured by the Long Range Reconnaissance Imager (LORRI) aboard New Horizons when the spacecraft flew by Pluto last July.
+The chemicals coagulate into small particles that scatter sunlight, visible as the blue mist captured by the Long Range Reconnaissance Imager (LORRI) aboard New Horizons when the spacecraft flew by Pluto in July 2015.

 The haze is extremely thin, however, whereas patches of particles or vapor that scientists would classify as clouds must be discrete, optically thick objects that block the surface, Stern explained.